igr/tdv/README.md

 The report will contain the following sections:

-> ⚠️ The screenshots are NOT up-to-date!
+> ⚠️ The screenshots are NOT up-to-date and may be missing.

 ### 🧵 Threads stats